 There was a discussion in our RV Lifestyle Facebook group on this very thing.
 The RVer who posted the warning explained it quite well:

-If anyone tries to chat you up about something you know nothing of, just say sorry I gotta get doing stuff and move on.
+If anyone tries to chat you up about something you know nothing of, just say sorry, I gotta get doing stuff and move on.

 People work in weird ways.
-Thieves will approach and chat you up while they eyeball your stuff or see if you’re an easy mark.
-By deflecting, you show them preemptive position.”
+Thieves will approach and chat you up while they eyeball your stuff or see if you're an easy mark.
+By deflecting, you show them a preemptive position.”

 Rule #6: Buy Something From the Truck Stop